Prevalence of Campylobacter spp. in skinless, boneless retail broiler meat from 2005 through 2011 in Alabama, USA

 The low prevalence of Campylobacter spp. in tenderloins has been previously reported [9, 10].
 The fluctuation in the prevalence of C. coli and C. jejuni by year has not been previously addressed.
 However, more surveillance data is necessary to understand the extent of this fluctuation, which may be comprised of an actual variability by year and/or an artifactual variability due to the methodology used for isolation.
 It has been shown that analyzing more than 25 g of sample increases the chances of recovering positive samples for Campylobacter spp. .
 Therefore, there is no optimal methodology to determine the true prevalence of these bacteria, and for all purposes the actual prevalence of Campylobacter spp. in retail broiler meat may be underestimated.
 An optimal methodology that could detect the true number of positive samples and/or the samples with the highest number of Campylobacter spp. would provide a more accurate prevalence for surveillance purposes of these pathogens in retail broiler meat.

-coli, a trend that is especially clear in industrialized nations [27, 28, 36].
+There is substantial information suggesting that the predominant Campylobacter spp. present in commercial broiler products are C. jejuni and C. coli, a trend that is especially clear in industrialized nations [27, 28, 36].
 Because Campylobacter spp. are inert, very few biochemical tests are used for identification of species.
 These tests are mainly performed in qualified laboratories studying the taxonomy of these bacteria where several controls are evaluated in parallel to avoid false identification.
 Therefore, molecular techniques, mainly the polymerase chain reaction validated by sequencing and Southern blotting, provide simple, robust identification to the species level.
 In a recent summary of the current Campylobacter spp. worldwide prevalence, C. jejuni was the predominant Campylobacter spp. isolated from retail poultry with the exception of Thailand and South Africa, where the predominant species was C. coli.
 In some countries, C. coli represents less than 20% of all the Campylobacter isolates found in retail broiler meats [31, 37, 38]; yet, they are at a prevalence that exceeds 20% in live broiler chickens.
 This difference may be explained by the isolation procedure: direct plating is used to analyze fecal material from live animals, while enrichment is used to analyze retail broiler meat.
 Both Campylobacter spp. have been found in enriched retail samples , but it is not clear if enrichment procedures hinder one species versus the other, or favor the species that contain more vegetative cells at the beginning of the enrichment procedure.

 Although other countries, such as Denmark, have shown a strong seasonal correlation in the prevalence of Campylobacter spp. in broiler flocks and in retail broiler meat , there were no seasonal variations detected in C. jejuni.
 Although statistical differences were seen for C. coli, a larger database is needed to confirm these results.
 There is no long-term data to assess the changes in the prevalence of Campylobacter spp. present in retail broiler meats.
 The results from 2005 clearly show that C. coli was the predominant species.
 These strains were tested with the same PCR assays as the rest of the data set; therefore, there is no bias in the methodology for identification.
 These data suggest that the product, the processing plant, the region, and even the season, may impact the prevalence of these pathogens in retail broiler meats.